Kinoma/SourceDocumentation/kinoma_documentation_template.md

 ###Body Text
 Paragraphs within sections have no special formatting.

-####Indentation (>)
-Use blockquote for indentation, as done here:

-> Markdown's preview will show blockquoted text in gray and with a bar in the margin, but post-processing will remove that in the final web output.

 ####Italic (_)
 For emphasis and other uses of italic (including document titles), use underscores, as in this example.

 >A _host object_ is a special kind of object with data that can be directly accessed only in C.

 ####Bold (**)
-Use double asterisks for bold, including in Notes (as shown below) and when referring to a user interface element, as in “Press **Menu**.”
+Use double asterisks for bold—for example, when referring to a user interface element as in “Press **Menu**.”

+###Indentation (>)
+Use blockquote for indentation, as done here:

+> Markdown's preview will show blockquoted text in gray and with a bar in the margin, but post-processing will remove that in the final web output.

+###Special Notes
+Use Notes like the one below for incidental, noncritical information.

-**Note:** This is how Notes should be formatted.
+**Note:** This is how incidental, non critical Notes should be formatted.

-Use Notes like the one above for incidental, noncritical information; to emphasize important, critical information, use the following format:
+To emphasize important, critical information, use the following format:

 **_Important:_** To emphasize important, critical information, use this format.

-###Lists
+###Lists (* and N.)
 Precede each item in a bulleted list with an asterisk, and in an ordered (numbered) list with "N.", where N is the number for that item (though it can be any number at all, as Markdown always numbers sequentially from 1).

 If all or most of the listed items are very short, don't separate them with blank lines, as illustrated here: